galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 > > 3.
 Feel free to explore any other similar histories {: .details}

 {% icon congratulations %} Congratulations!
 You've made it to the end!
-You might find this [example control history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/filter-plot-and-explore-single-cell-rna-seq-data---answer-key) helpful to compare with.
+You might find this [example control history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/filter-plot-and-explore-single-cell-rna-seq-data---answer-key) helpful to compare with, or this [workflow](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/w/filter-plot-and-explore-single-cell-rna-seq-data).

 In this tutorial, you moved from technical processing to biological exploration.
 By analysing real data - both the exciting and the messy! - you have, hopefully, experienced what it's like to analyse and question a dataset, potentially without clear cut-offs or clear answers.
 If you were working in a group, you each analysed the data in different ways, and most likely found similar insights.
 One of the biggest problems in analysing scRNA-seq is the lack of a clearly defined pathway or parameters.
 You have to make the best call you can as you move through your analysis, and ultimately, when in doubt, try it multiple ways and see what happens!